nightBaker/nightBaker.github.io/_posts/2020-01-22-blazor-error-component.md

 ### Conclusion

 Though, we don't have ability to create global error handler yet, we can create one component for error rendering and use it anywhere in subtree of components.

+You can found source code of that example [here](https://github.com/nightBaker/blazor_error_component).